 The most it drains is while playing demanding games.
 Overall I am happy with the battery life of this phone.

 When it’s time to charge this phone, it does come with a 33-watt fast charger in the box.

 For some reason, People are having different charging times with this charger.

 For some people, this charger will take their phone from 0-100% in around 90 minutes, but for others and for me, it takes around 110 minutes or 1 hour and 50 minutes to completely charge it.

-If you have this phone, please let us know in the comments, how long does it take to go from 0-100% with the included charger.
+If you have this phone, please let us know in the comments, how long it takes to go from 0 to 100% with the included charger.

 After looking at all these things, I feel like the Redmi Note 10 Pro is the best phone that most people can get for under Rs.20,000.

 Surely it does come with some issues like minor stutters or lag while switching between apps, the low light performance of the cameras is not the best, charging speed is behind the competition, and MIUI is not as refined as it should be.